|ARTC 3440 Digital Video Art

 - Attendance (lowers grade if exceed limit, see below)

-- You must complete ALL VIDEO PROJECTS and hand in a final Master Tape in order to receive a passing grade in this course!
+- You must complete ALL VIDEO PROJECTS and turn in a final reel in order to receive a passing grade in this course!

 Up to 24 hours late is one grade lower, 1-3 days late is two grades lower, and 3-4 days late is 3 grades lower.
 No late assignments will be accepted after 4 days.
-You will receive an "F" for that project, but you must still complete it.
+You will receive an "F" for that project.

 ATTENDANCE and In Class Participation: Read Carefully.

 Attendance is not only mandatory but it is crucial to your success in this class.
-Each week we will discuss readings, learn important technical information, crit work, screen videos, and work on in-class exercises.
+Each day we will discuss readings, learn important technical information, critique work, view images and videos, and work on in-class exercises.
 These important activities will not be repeated.

-If you are not in class please go to our class website and talk to myself or other students to see what was covered and if work was assigned.
+If you are not in class please go to our class website and talk to the professor or other students to see what was covered and if work was assigned.
 Absence is not a valid excuse for coming to the following class unprepared, or for not having an assignment completed that was given while you were gone.
 It is especially important to attend ALL critiques.
-If due to an emergency you are unable to attend a crit, please schedule an appointment with me upon your return.
+If due to an emergency you are unable to attend a crit, please schedule an appointment with the professor upon your return.
 This class will adhere to the following Attendance Policy:

 - You may miss a maximum of THREE classes without penalty.

-- Missing more then 10% of regularly scheduled course meeting times (3 classes) results in the reduction of your final grade by one letter grade per absence beyond the third, and continues for each additional absence up to the 6th absence.
+- Missing more then 10% (3 classes) of regularly scheduled course meeting times results in the reduction of your final grade by one letter grade per absence beyond the third, and continues for each additional absence up to the 6th absence (4 = -1 grade, 5 = -2 grades, 6 = -3 letter grades).

-- Missing more then 20% of regularly scheduled course meetings (6 classes) results in automatic failure for the course.
-(Easy Formula: Number 7 = F).
+- Missing more then 20% (6 classes) of regularly scheduled course meetings results in automatic failure for the course.
+(Easy Formula: #7 = F).

 - There are no "excused" or "unexcused" absences.
 There is only presence or absence.